Demographic history of Kosovo

 This article includes information on the demographic history of Kosovo.

 Prehistory and antiquity

 The Dardani (/ˈdɑrdənaɪ/; Δαρδάνιοι, Δάρδανοι; Dardani) were a Paleo-Balkan tribe who lived in a region named Dardania after their settlement there.
 The eastern parts of the region were at the Thraco-Illyrian contact zone.
 In archaeological research, Illyrian names are predominant in western Dardania (present-day Kosovo), and occasionally appear in eastern Dardania (present-day south-eastern Serbia), while Thracian names are found in the eastern parts, but are absent from the western parts.
 Thus, their identification as either an Illyrian or Thracian tribe has been a subject of debate; the ethnolinguistic relationship between the two groups being largely uncertain and debated itself as well.
 The correspondence of Illyrian names, including those of the ruling elite, in Dardania with those of the southern Illyrians suggests a "thracianization" of parts of Dardania.
-The Greek geographer Strabo, in his Geographica, mentions them as one of the three strongest Illyrian peoples, the other two being the Ardiaei and Autariatae.

 Roman antiquity

 After the Roman conquest of Illyria in 168 BC, Romans colonized and founded several cities in the region, such as Ulpiana, Theranda and Vicianum, later incorporating it into the Roman province of Illyricum in 59 BC.
 Subsequently, it became part of Moesia Superior in AD 87.
 The region was exposed to an increasing number of 'barbarian' raids from the 4th century AD onwards, culminating with the Slavic migrations of the 6th and 7th centuries.
 Archaeologically, the early Middle Ages represent a hiatus in the material record.
 The decrease in material finds corresponds to the effects which the plague of Justinian probably had throughout the Balkans as millions of people died and many regions became depopulated.
 The population decrease in the Balkans partially influenced the Slavic migrations of the following centuries.